vinyldns/rfcs/text/0000-ptr-correspondance.md

 1. If the user does not have access to update the PTR, reject the request (batch change request or create record set request).
 Provide information in the response as to who has ownership to help possibly gain the right access.

-#### Exception Case: There are multiple PTR records that point to the same A record
+#### Exception Case: Different PTR records are found pointing to the new A or AAAA record set

+It is possible that other PTR record sets are found in VinylDNS that point to the new A or AAAA record set.  _Note: it would not be possible to query the DNS backend for this kind of information; however, it is possible to do the lookup for PTR records matching the FQDN of the forward record._

+1. For each PTR record found, attempt to delete the record set.
+If the user does not have permission, reject the change.

 ### Create a PTR record set with PTR correspondance enabled